Membership Inference Attacks against Large Audio Language Models

-\textbf{Intra-dataset Bias (The Hidden Trap)} Subtler biases exist within training and test splits of the same dataset.
-Table~\ref{tab:main_result} shows that widely used benchmarks such as \textbf{LibriSpeech} (AUC 93.8) and \textbf{TED-LIUM} (AUC 70.0) yield high MIA scores.
-However, our \textbf{Multi-modal Blind Baseline} reveals these are largely spurious: LibriSpeech's acoustic features alone reach 99.8 AUC without model access, with strong Pearson correlation to MIA scores ($r = 0.78$ for $M_1$).
-This suggests that much of the observed MIA signal is driven by acoustic shortcuts from systematic train-test differences, rather than genuine memorization.
+Subtler \textbf{Intra-dataset Bias} also exists within common benchmarks.
+Table~\ref{tab:main_result} shows that datasets like \textbf{LibriSpeech} (AUC 93.8) exhibit high MIA scores that are largely deceptive.
+Our blind baseline reveals that LibriSpeech's acoustic features alone reach 99.8 AUC without model access.
+The strong correlation between MIA and blind scores ($r = 0.78$ for $M_1$).
+This confirms that much of the observed leakage in standard benchmarks is driven by systematic train-test discrepancies rather than genuine model memorization.